Zainulaben/Client_Server-Alumini-Management-System/README.md

 - **Server Setup**: Configure the server application to connect to the SQL Server instance and handle client requests.

 - **Client Setup**: Develop or configure client applications to interact with the server.
 This could be a web-based application, desktop application, or mobile app.

+## Usage
+- **Launch the Server:** Start the server application to listen for client requests.
+Server response every requests of client.

+- **Client Interaction:** Clients can log in using their credentials.
+Depending on their role, they can perform various operations such as adding a new student, editing existing student information, or deleting a student record, adding a new user, editing existing user information, or deleting a user record.

+## Example Operations
+- **Login Request:**
+   - Client sends a login request with email and password.
+   - Server verifies credentials and responds with an authentication token or error message.

+- **Add Student:**
+   - Client sends a request with student details.
+   - Server checks permissions and adds the student to the database if authorized.

+- **Delete Student:**
+   - Client sends a request with student details.
+   - Server checks permissions and deletes the student to the database if authorized.

+- **Edit Student:**
+   - Client sends a request with student details.
+   - Server checks permissions and edits the student to the database if authorized.

+- **Add User:**
+   - Client sends a request with user details.
+   - Server checks permissions and adds the user to the database if authorized.

+- **Delete User:**
+   - Client sends a request with user details.
+   - Server checks permissions and deletes the user to the database if authorized.

+- **Edit User:**
+   - Client sends a request with user details.
+   - Server checks permissions and edits the user to the database if authorized.